Integrating Splunk Enterprise

 Creating a Certificate in Zero SSL

 You can create an SSL certificate from any certificate provider.
-This section gives instructions for creating an SSL certificate issued by Zero SSL.
+The instructions below are for creating an SSL certificate issued by Zero SSL.

 -